-Researchers who have their own page can register NRID as an external identifier on their ORCID page.
-At the same time, a link to their ORCID page will be added to the researcher’s page on KAKEN.
+Researchers who have their own researcher page can register NRID as an external identifier on their ORCID page.
+At the same time, a link to the ORCID page will be provided on the researcher page.

 What is ORCID?

-ORCID (Open Researcher and Contributor ID) or ORCID, Inc. is an international organization of various academic stakeholders for minting and managing researcher identifiers.
+ORCID (Open Researcher and Contributor ID) or ORCID, Inc. is an international organization that brings together various academic stakeholders to work on researcher identifiers.

-ORCID, Inc. was founded as a not-for-profit organization in Delaware, the United States, in August 2010.
+It was established as a not-for-profit organization in Delaware, the United States, in August 2010.

-Stakeholders include not only researchers themselves, but also research institutions, universities, publishers, academic societies, funding agencies, academic information companies, and etc. The researcher identifiers assigned by ORCID is called ORCID iDs, and are linked with researcher profiles and publications.
+Stakeholders include not only researchers themselves, but also research institutions, universities, publishers, academic societies, funding agencies, and academic information-related companies.
+The researcher identifiers assigned by ORCID is called ORCID iDs, and are linked with researcher profiles and publications.

-By assigning researcher identifiers to researchers, it solved the problem of name ambiguity and made it possible to organize academic information for every researcher.
-As a result, a various kinds of stakeholders will get benefits from this.
+By assigning a researcher identifier to a researcher, it solves the problem of name identification that was previously impossible, and makes it possible to organize scholarly information for every researcher.
+As a result, stakeholders from various positions can receive the benefits arising from this.

-For example, the potential benefits are as follows:
+For example, the following benefits can be assumed:

-- Academic societies can use ORCID iDs to enrich their member profiles, encourage members to open their research achievements and support members to collaborate among them.
+- Academic societies can use ORCID to reinforce their member profile information, publish their research results, and support collaboration among academic members.

-- Publishers can use ORCID iDs to securely track submission processes of authors and reviewers in a manuscript tracking system.
-ORCID iDs can also be used for the discovery of relevant academic achievements by linking papers by the same author or co-authors to discover related academic achievements.
+- Publishers will be able to securely track authors and reviewers in the submission system.
+It can be used to link papers by the same author or co-authors to discover related academic achievements.

 Integrating with ORCID